Using Taxonomy and Vocabulary

 illustration of man on two way path with signs

-• Taxonomy is the overall system for organizing content
+• Taxonomy is the overall system for organizing and classifying content on your site.

 Taxonomy in the Admin Content menu screenshot